 - How we grow and change over the years.

-- How we reproduce.
+- Our bodies and how we reproduce.

 - Personality, communication, expression, and values.